FAMILY

 Bottom Row: (Left to Right) Isaac Stevens, Rebecca (Stevens) Mount, Rispa (Stevens) Ringo, Christina (Stevens) Esson

 Details of their preparations and journey and history of the family and their descendants are contained in the Stevens Family History: Hanson and Lavina Stevens (2006).
-A copy can be found at the Oregon Genealogy Society.
+The hardbound book can be found at the Genealogical Forum of Oregon and the Oregon Historical Society.

 Stevens Family Reunion